cyipt/popupCycleways/article.md

     [www.nhs.uk](https://www.nhs.uk/about-us/nhs-website-datasets/)
     <!-- - Data on the location of road traffic casualties from -->

-Datasets from the PCT and CyIPT project were merged, resulting key variables summarised in Table 1.
-A map showing the spatial distribution of hospitals in the case study city of Leeds, which is used for demonstrating the methods, is shown in Figure
+Datasets from the PCT and CyIPT project were merged, resulting in key variables summarised in Table 1.
+A map showing the spatial distribution of hospitals in the case study city of Leeds is shown in Figure
-<a href="#fig:hospitals">1</a>.
+<a href="#fig:hospitals">2</a>.

 Table 1: Summary of the main road segment dataset for Leeds